Edhie Yudhoyono

-Edhie Baskoro Yudhoyono (born 24 November 1980 in Bandung, West Java) is a politician and member of House of Representatives, Indonesia.
+Edhie Baskoro Yudhoyono (born 24 November 1980), commonly referred to as Ibas, is a politician and member of House of Representatives, Indonesia.
 Edhie is the second son of the 6th President of the Republic of Indonesia, Susilo Bambang Yudhoyono and the younger brother of Agus Harimurti Yudhoyono.

-Biography
+Early life and education

 Edhie obtained his Bachelor of Commerce in Finance and Commerce in 2005 at Curtin University, Perth, Australia.
 He then continued his studies at Rajaratnam School of International Studies, Nanyang Technological University, Singapore.
 In 2007, Edhie obtained his Master of Science degree in International Political Economy.
 He graduated with a dissertation titled "Revitalization of Indonesia's Economy: Attempts to Solve the Twin-Critical-Economic Problems and to Build the Foundation for Future Economic Development".